All couples go through it.

 4. Fear of being cheated on

 Just like jealousy towards their partner’s ex, being paranoid about being cheated on is one of the common problems in a relationship.
-This is caused by personal insecurities or previous experience from the past.
+This is caused by personal insecurities or previous experiences from the past.

 5. Money issues